egollhofer/friends/README.md

 # Intimacy, emotionality, and sentiment among *Friends*
-I'm a huge fan of the TV show *Friends*, so when I found a dialogue dataset from all ten seasons I just had to play with it.
+I'm a huge fan of the TV show *Friends*, so when I found a dialogue dataset (obtained [here](https://github.com/emorynlp/character-mining)) representing all ten seasons I just had to play with it.
 I decided to use some NLP methods to quantify a handful of language aspects to see what they revealed about the main characters in the show.

 The first thing I wanted to see was how often each of the different characters speak to each other, which I thought was easiest to see in the following heatmap: